rspack-contrib/rsbuild-plugin-check-syntax/README.md

 });
 ```

-### ignoreSyntaxErrorMsg
+### excludeErrorLogs

 - **Type:** `('source' | 'output' | 'reason' | 'code')[]`
 - **Default:** `[]`

-`ignoreSyntaxErrorMsg` is used to ignore specific syntax error messages during detection.
+`excludeErrorLogs` is used to ignore specific syntax error messages during detection.
 You can pass in one or more syntax error messages to ignore.

 - **Example:**